jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Settings these values statically in each operating system is different but the concept is the same.
 You need to enter an IP Address, Netmask/CIDR, Network Gateway, and DNS.
 Each of these concepts is explained below.

+### MAC Address

+Each network interface card or NIC has a 64 bit hardware address assigned to it.
+This is unique and split into two parts.
+The first three octets are the OUI, Organizational Unit Identifier, which is given to a particular company to help identifyt their products.
+The last three octets are random numbers that are chosend by the manufacturer after the OUI is assigned for each device they manufacture.
+In some cases MAC addresses can be set via software.
+MAC addresses are used by switches to convert the last leg of a TCP/IP connection to an actual physical port and are at the second layer of the TCP/IP model.

 #### Ubuntu

-The Canonical company that develops Ubuntu keeps an excellent wiki with this information, [https://help.ubuntu.com/community/InternetAndNetworking](https://help.ubuntu.com/community/InternetAndNetworking "Ubuntu Network Wiki").
+Canonical, that develops Ubuntu, keeps an excellent wiki with this information, [https://help.ubuntu.com/community/InternetAndNetworking](https://help.ubuntu.com/community/InternetAndNetworking "Ubuntu Network Wiki").

 There are multiple ways to discover this information.
 There are two suites of tools.
 The original is ```net-tools``` the newer group is called the ```iproute2``` tools.
 If you have used a computer before, from BSD to Windows (which used the BSD TCP-stack) these commands will be familiar.
 But the *net-tools* suite development was actively **ceased** in 2001 in favor of *iproute2*.

 ### Net-tools

 These look familiar don't they?
-This is where the similarities end.
 The *ifconfig* command is a single command.
 To view other details such as the ARP table, RARP command, view or change routes you would have to use additional commands.
-As a contrast the *iproute2* handles all of that from the *ip* command.
+As a contrast, the *iproute2* command handles all of that from the *ip* command.
 Older Linux (pre-2015) definately have net-tools installed.
-That is quickly changing as some distributions are only including the iproute2 package.
-One good example is net-tools was created before IPv6 became a standard.
+That is quickly changing as some distributions are only including the ```iproute2``` package.
+One good example why to use the ```iproute2``` tools, is ```net-tools``` was created before IPv6 became a standard.

 * ```ipconfig -a```
 * ```ifconfig [-v] interface [aftype] options | address```